Fousq/AITU_ADFront/README.md

-# Task №4
+# Task №7

 # Task description

-Create animation in an inserted image or you can draw yourself using CSS @Keyframes, Working on animation/ moving images at least 10 on website
+Create a chatbot or a messenger app with the help of react JS.
+It must have the functionality to communicate between two parties.